 Travis Strikes Again isn’t a full entry in the No More Heroes series, which is why that title is put after the game’s name instead of before.
 Instead, it’s a smaller-scale spin-off that functions as a top-down hack-and-slash.
-The story begins when Badman – the father of Bad Girl, who Travis dispatched in the first game – tracks him down to kill him out for revenge.
+The story begins when Badman – the father of Bad Girl, who Travis dispatched in the first game – tracks him down to kill him to avenge his daughter.
 Instead, he attacks him and accidentally activates a video game console called the DeathDrive Mk II that Travis just happens to have in his room.
 The console proceeds to pull them both into the game.

 Immediately, Badman forgets about wanting to kill Travis, and they decide to just work together to find all six of the super rare consoles games which only come on death balls.
 He who finds and completes all six is said to be granted a wish, which Badman wants to use to bring his daughter back to life.
 Travis Strikes Again sees the two of them playing these games.
 That being said, Badman has next to no presence in the story.
 It’s a typically bizarre Suda narrative.
 It does have more depth than his usual games, though, as there are many references to his past works and his experiences as a game designer.